This also applies to cable, chain, and webbing.

 You can use the "line" shape to create the appearance of an edge.
 In this illustration, a slack point was used to position the rope on the line.

 If you have a difficult time selecting a thin "line" shape with your mouse, remember that you can also select gear by pressing the Tab key, by clicking and dragging your mouse on the workspace, and by using the selection pane.
 You can also first zoom in on the line before clicking on it.

 The shapes can also be used to draw other objects, such as storage tanks.
-Each of these tanks were drawn using two ellipses and a rectangle.
-A downloadable sample file explains how these tanks were drawn.
+These tanks were drawn using two ellipses (for the top and bottom of the tank) and a rectangle (for the front of the tank).
+A downloadable sample file provides more information on drawing tanks.